NbAiLab/notram/guides/flax.md

 #Make sure username and password will then be stored globally after first login
 git config --global credential.helper store

+#!!Following this, it is a good idea to make a push to the git, just to make sure your username is saved.
+If not, the scripts below might crash after the first epoch

 #Log in to GCloud
 gcloud auth login
 gcloud auth application-default login